Updated 14 July 2018 －Imagine going into a train station and asking for a ticket to a certain destination, only to be told: "There is no such place."

 South Ossetia is one of three breakaway Caucasus republics, the other two being Nagorno-Karabakh and Abkhazia.
 The region declared independence from Georgia in 1990: Russia for, Georgia against, the result being war for nearly two decades.

 This is not the safest part of the world to visit and while I'd have no hesitation about a trip to Nagorno-Karabakh (see above) I'd think twice about South Ossetia, especially since Georgia passed a law making travel there illegal unless you're involved in humanitarian or security work.
+Still, here's a 2016 trip report to South Ossetia that puts it into perspective, as does the video below.

 Georgia is so set against South Ossetia's independence it tried to take it back, with fighting erupting as recently as 2008 (a ceasefire is in place now but...).